 Make sure that you have insurance that covers

 - Damage to other people’s vehicles and property

-- Injury to other people (because it’s likely someone will try to sue you)
+- Injury to other people (because someone will likely try to sue you)

 - Injury to yourself

 Many travel insurance policies I’ve had — including those I get with fancy credit cards — specifically exclude riding motorcycles over 200 cc.

 In other words, if I end up in a hospital after a motorcycle crash, I’d be up for expensive medical bills just for X-rays and basic care until I can be flown out of the country back to a place where I have comprehensive medical cover.
 In the US, emergency care and stays of a few days in a hospital can cost north of $100,000.